-Tel: 0113 8254717
+Contact Details Tel: 0113 8254717

-Generic email: england.northmidlandscd@nhs.net
+Generic email: England.MidlandsCD@NHS.net

 The CDAO is responsible for ensuring the safe and effective use and management of controlled drugs within local organisations.
-Each year NHS E will request GP practices to complete a self-assessment declaration form for the management of CDs.
-This form can be completed via the CD online reporting tool.
+Each year NHSE will request GP practices to complete a self-assessment declaration form for the management of CDs.
+This form can be completed via the CD online reporting tool. (note: registration is required when using the reporting tool for the first time).

-Please report all incidents, near misses and concerns relating to CDs (including complaints) to the CDAO via the CD online reporting tool
+Please report all incidents, near misses and concerns relating to CDs (including complaints) to the CDAO via the CD online reporting tool.